wilferraciolli/AngularForms/node_server/readme.md

 To run this application simply runt he following command `node server.js`
- If successfull, it will print a message saying `server listening on port 4100`
+ If successful, it will print a message saying `server listening on port 4100`

+ This is a very basic server and only handle a few methods POST - will always return wherever was sent with an added id GET - Will always return an array of languages